tszwinglitw/5004-TeamActivities/Module06/README.md

 Set<FlightSolution> flightSet = new TreeSet<>(flights);
 System.out.println(flightSet);
 ```
+:fire: Add the above code to your main function, making changes as needed.

 What was printed?
 Did we have to call sort first?
 Why or why not?